alinz07/Propagatorz/README.md

 npm run develop
 ```

-This will start the GraphQL middleware on port 3000 and the React front end on port 3001 using the concurrently package
+This will start the GraphQL middleware on port 3000 and the React front end on port 3001 using the concurrently package. your front end should automatically open in your default browser upon running the develop command.

 ## Screenshot